Noise emission management.

 Prediction for consultants

-The current tools available for examining sound propagation over distance have evolved from industrial applications with many ill-suited to assessing the output of a typical modern line array system with its attendant subs, fills and delays.
+The current tools available for examining sound propagation over distance have evolved from industrial applications with many ill-suited to assessing the output of a typical modern loudspeaker system with its attendant subs, fills and delays.

 Prediction for system technicians